statmike/vertex-ai-mlops/03 - BigQuery ML (BQML)/readme.md

     - [ ] add graphics for kmeans (PCA then Scatterplot - or pairwise plot with color gradiant)
 - [X] Feature Engineering Notebook (from DEV)
 - [ ] Next Update Pass
+    - [ ] correct language for 'This Run' sections print statment: with > will
     - [ ] add colab link and code
     - [ ] add code to lookup existing model to each notebook so it can be run without retraining
     - [ ] rename experiment in 03g, h, i to match notebook name